anaconda/anaconda-auth/README.md

 ### Login required

-For the following cases if running the CLI command interactively the user is asked if they wish to continue with interactive login.
-Once completed the command will be re-tried.
+For the following cases, the user is running the CLI command interactively and is asked if they wish to continue with interactive login.
+Once completed, the command will be re-tried.

-* `TokenNotFoundError`: The subcommand requested to load the token from the keyring but none were present
+* `TokenNotFoundError`: The subcommand requested to load the token from the keyring, but none were present.
-* `TokenExpiredError`: The token was successfully loaded but has expired
+* `TokenExpiredError`: The token was successfully loaded but has expired.
 * `AuthenticationMissing`: Derived from `requests.exceptions.HTTPError`, the request was made without an API key or token to an endpoint that requires authentication.
-* `InvalidAuthentication`: Derived from `requests.exceptions.HTTPError`, the request was made using an API key or token but Anaconda determines that the API was invalid
+* `InvalidAuthentication`: Derived from `requests.exceptions.HTTPError`, the request was made using an API key or token, but Anaconda determined that the API was invalid.

 Here's an example demonstrating that the user has not previously run `anaconda login` but attempted a CLI command that at some point requires authentication.
-By typing `y` the login action is triggered and their browser will open.
+By typing `y`, the login action is triggered and their browser will open.

 ```text
 ❯ anaconda auth api-key